linxuanm/donkey/docs/tutorials/basics.rst

 - Integer: A value that represents a whole number, e.g. :code:`2`, :code:`69`, :code:`114514`.
 - Real: A value that represents a floating point number, e.g. :code:`69.6969`, :code:`3.14159`.
 - String: A text sequence, e.g. :code:`"donkey"`, :code:`'YAY'`.
-Both single and double quotes works.
+Both single and double quotes work.
 - Boolean: A value of either :code:`true` or :code:`false`.
 - Null: A single value :code:`null` that denotes the absence of a valid value.